12 Best State Parks in Arizona

 Lost Dutchman State Park, located on the western edge of the greater Phoenix area in Apache Junction, is a great spot to escape from the urban jungle.
 The park is set dramatically against Flatiron Mountain, and it's hard to believe that you are only a short drive from a city of 5.5 million people.

-Lost Dutchman State Park is noted for its excellent hiking trails, which range from pleasant strolls right through to a rugged (unmarked) route to the top of Flatiron Mountain.
+Lost Dutchman State Park is noted for its excellent hiking trails, which range from pleasant strolls right through to a rugged (unmarked) route to the top of Flatiron Mountain, one of the best hikes near Phoenix.
 If you choose to take one of the six trails, be sure to keep an eye out for the park's resident animals, including Gila monsters, greater roadrunners, desert cottontails, mule deer, and the elusive bobcat.

 Camping here in the desert is a real pleasure.
 The campground at Lost Dutchman State Park is one of the best places to camp near Phoenix, and reservations well in advance are recommended.
 You can choose from 138 sites (68 serviced with water and 50/30/20-amp electrical, 70 unserviced) depending on the type of equipment you travel with.